cloudmatrix/esky/tutorial/README.txt

 out according to the following structure:

-    example.exe              <-- bootstrapping exe produced by esky example-app-0.1.win32/   <-- directory containing the frozen application example.exe              as produced by py2exe
+    example.exe              <-- bootstrapping exe produced by esky appdata/
+      example-app-0.1.win32/   <-- directory containing the frozen application example.exe              as produced by py2exe
         library.zip
         python26.dll
+        esky-files/
-        esky-bootstrap.txt   <-- extra metadata for use during updates
+          bootstrap-manifest.txt   <-- extra metadata for use during updates

 The top-level "example.exe" is a bootstrapping executable produced by esky.
-The "example-app-0.1.win32" directory contains the application exactly as frozen by py2exe, but with an extra file containing metadata for use when updating the app.
+The "example-app-0.1.win32" directory contains the application exactly as frozen by py2exe, but with some extra files containing metadata for use when updating the app.

 You can distribute these files to your users in any manner - e.g. by having